RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2016-02-24-Learning-And-Sharing.md

 So!
 I applied for a few jobs.
 I was assuming a help desk job would be the only option, probably on an odd shift.

 I didn't hear back from most places.
 Eventually I took a shot in the dark, and applied for a data interfaces job at a local hospital; something I had no business applying for.
 I chatted with the hiring manager, the place seemed nice, but I was clearly not the best fit.
-Thankfully, they ended up passing my resume along, and I got a random call for a site support position - client systems and so forth.
+Thankfully, they ended up passing my resume along, and I got a random call for a site support position.

 That was it!
+I started working with Windows in a domain environment for the first time, helping folks with their laptops, desktops, and other client systems.
+Somehow, I managed to (mostly) steer clear of printers.

 ## Learning